 Visual Arts

-Whether in our Atelier for Early Childhood students or our Visual Arts classroom for Grades 1-8, students explore a variety of visual art concepts including sculpture, bookmaking, and paint.
-Students bring their perspectives and experiences to their work and get the opportunity to design sets and props for school plays as well as study different artists and their work.
+Whether in our Atelier for Early Childhood students or our Visual Arts classroom for Grades 1-8, students explore a variety of visual art concepts including sculpture, bookmaking, textiles, and paint.
+Students bring their perspectives and experiences to their work and have the opportunity to design sets and props for school plays as well as study different artists and their work.
 Projects are often tied to classroom work, but can also be stand alone.

 World Language